sifir-gun/holbertonschool-network/what_happens_when_your_type_google_com_in_your_browser_and_press_enter/0-blog_post.md

 - The application server executes a query (SELECT, INSERT, etc.), retrieves the response, and then formats it to send back to the web server

 Once the response is fully constructed, it returns in the reverse path: database → application server → web server → load balancer → your browser.

+This architecture ensures high availability and performance, with replicas ready to take over in case of failure.

 ## 3. Conclusion: The Display in the Browser